What is Criminal law?

 - A person is arrested based on information gathered by the state police or information provided by someone else.

-- While the person is under arrest of police, they are not charged with a felony.
+- While the person is under arrest by police, they are not charged with a felony.

 - The police present the accused person in front of the court.
 The court after reading and hearing the nature of the case decides to accept the plea of the plaintiff or to reject it.